ncphillips/blog/content/post/e-commerce-with-jekyll-and-stripe-checkout.md

 That's it!
 We're now ready to display all of our products on our website.
 Feel free to create a few additional test products for better visualization of how the website will look.

-**Shameless plug:** If you want a great admin interface to manage your e-commerce site, [Forestry.io](https://forestry.io) will generate this CMS from the above example:
+**Shameless plug:** If you want a great admin interface to manage your Jekyll e-commerce site, [Forestry.io](https://forestry.io) will generate this CMS from the above example:

 <img src="/blog/forestryio/images/forestry-ecommerce-screenshot.png" class="large center">